johnnycashpersonal/juck-stack/docs/HOWTO-assembler.md

 the pattern for full assembly language instructions.
-Moreover, while we can probably use the other two patterns just as they are, we'll need to construct variations on ```ASM_FULL_PAT``` to match source lines that are not accepted by phase 2 of the assembler, so it's important that we understand this one in detail.
+Moreover, while we can probably use the other two patterns just as they are, we'll need to construct variations on `ASM_FULL_PAT` to match source lines that are not accepted by phase 2 of the assembler.
+We need to understand this pattern in detail.

 ```python
 # Instructions with fully specified fields.
 We can generate